Topologically protected strongly-correlated states of photons: Discussion

 \section{Discussion}

+We have suggested a novel approach to producing strongly correlated states of two and more photons in a highly controllable way.
+Our setup uses the edge states of photonic topological insulators with multi-level emitters coupled to it.
+The scattering in this setup possesses the following universal features.

+First, multi-particle scattering does not depend on the positions of emitters.
+This is a general consequence of the absence of backscattering, and it makes the scattering outcomes robust against the fluctuations in the emitters' coordinates.
+This property also provides us with a powerful theoretical tool for calculating the scattering results based on the convolution property \eq{convolution-property}.

-We suggested a novel approach of producing strongly-correlated states of photons in a highly controllable way.
-Our setup uses the edge states of photonics topological insulators with multi-level emitters coupled to it.
-We observed a number of universal features of scattering in our setup: multi-particle scattering does not depend on position of emitters.
-The outcome of the scattered wave packet has a polynomial structure and the minima of the outgoing pulse are given by zeroes of this polynomial.
-For a single-particle (and reducible part of multi-particle scattering in general) case these polynomials are Laguerre polynomials.
-In a single-particle case the scattering thus looks like if the photon would be "fractionnalized" in between the minima of that polynomial.
+Second, the scattered wavepacket has a polynomial structure and the minima of the outgoing pulse are given by the zeroes of this polynomial.
+In particular, single-particle scattering (and the reducible part of multi-particle scattering in general) is described by Laguerre polynomials.
+In single-photon scattering, the outcome looks like a wavepacket fragmented between the nodes -- the zeroes of this polynomial.
+The emergence of the nodes is accounted by time delays on each emitter.
+This leads to the non-monotonic behavior of the $g_{2}$ function thus signifying correlation between photons.
+In multi-photon scattering, this picture takes place at large detunings $\delta$, i.e., in the regime where the elastic processes dominate over the inelastic ones.

-{\it Physical realization}.
-To observe quantum many-body effects of photons described here one needs a photonic topological insulators introduced and studied in \cite{MIT},\cite{top-light-exp}.
-The role of emitters can be played by the quantum dots or superconducting qubits, like e.g. in \cite{1-photon-GHz} and \cite{astafiev}.
-Also, available single-photon emitters made of quantum dots coupled to photonic crystal waveguides makes our system realizable at the today's level of development \cite{Yao},\cite{hoi},\cite{1-photon-rev}.
-Typical frequency ranges of existing photonic topological insulators are GHz with matches the photonics single emitters frequencies and couplings.
-Temperature effects relevant for this frequency range show up in the inhomogeneous broadening of levels.
-We take this into account by assuming Gaussian fluctuations of detunings for every emitter.
-Photon's initial state injection can be made using the same single-photon emitters.
+Third, the role of the inelastic processes enhances as we tune to small values of $\delta$.
+These processes lead to the emergence of the effective interaction between photons, which lies at the origin of the exciting effects: The parity-dependent scattering and the antibunching of photons.
+In particular, we have observed for the first time that at a vanishing detuning the two-photon scattering matrix in the chiral edge channel only depends on the parity of the number of emitters, and does not depend on the number itself.
+We substantiated our observation by the fundamental symmetry arguments.
+For an even number of emitters, we proposed certain array configurations which are transparent to arbitrary two-photon wavepackets.
+For an odd number of emitters, we discussed how to adjust the parameters of the initial two-phonon wavepackets in order to observe the antibunching behavior -- the effective repulsion of photons -- in the one-dimensional geometry.